 Once that question was settled, it was considered what could be done to increase the commitment of the membership to this ministry.
 It was obvious at the time that only some 60%—if that!—of the church was truly committed to this ministry.
 This clearly showed that there was much room for improvement.

-The purpose of FBH is for the church at large to gather in various classes (generally according to age) to study the same passage of Scripture.
+The purpose of FBH is for the church at large to gather in various classes to study the same passage of Scripture.
 Lesson pages are prepared ahead of time, so church members can spend time in private and in families focusing on the chapter(s) to be discussed the coming Sunday.

 Though not required, it is advised that church members use these weekly handouts for meditation during the week.
 This serves to grant a better understanding the chapter(s) to be taught on the Lord’s Day, and also helps to generate discussion in class time.
 FBH is less of a lecture style than some other ministries in the church.
 Though it is certainly their job to biblically instruct, FBH teachers are really facilitators.
 They prepare beforehand but seek to guide discussion rather than give a discourse.
-Sundays at BBC already contain two preaching sessions (at the morning and evening worship services).
-That is perfectly acceptable (preaching is, after all, the God-ordained means of spreading the gospel and instructing believers—see 1 Corinthians 1:17-25), but two preaching sessions on a Sunday are sufficient.
-There is no need to have another monologue; therefore discussion is encouraged in FBH.
+Sunday morningss at BBC already contain a preaching session, and so there is no need to have another monologue.
+Discussion is therefore encouraged in FBH.

 We believe that FBH is a ministry consistent with biblical precepts, precedent and principles.
 It is therefore fair to conclude that FBH is rooted in biblical philosophy rather than in human or social pragmatism.
 There is no direct command in Scripture for a church to have a FBH, but the concept is biblically commended.